Major: Computer and Information Technology (CIT)

-“We provide a needed service, especially during COVID,” he said.
-“The doctors and nurses were always in the clinics, and when a computer breaks down, we are the people who keep them up and running.”
+“We provided a needed service, especially during COVID,” he said.
+“The doctors and nurses were always in the clinics, and when a computer broke down, we were the people who kept them up and running.”

-Mohammed is also working on his bachelor’s degree, still focused on his goal of completing his education and gaining enough work experience before returning to Ghana.
-With this in mind, he accepted a new position at a new company as an IT systems administrator and is enjoying the opportunity to increase his skills.
-He also returns to COD periodically to speak with students, encouraging them to finish school, find a job, pay off any debts and then move forward.
+Mohammed, who is also working on his bachelor’s degree in cyber information security at ECPI University, accepted a position as an IT systems administrator at a different company and is enjoying the opportunity to increase his skills.
+He returns to COD periodically to speak with students, encouraging them to finish school, find a job, pay off any debts and then move forward.

 He will always be grateful to the CCI Program and COD for the opportunity to further his education beyond the borders of his home country.